vrublevskiyvitaliy/phd_deep_learning/dataset/README.md

-To download the MSPR corpus do:
+To download the MRPC corpus do:

 ```
-python3 download_mspr.py
+python3 download_mrpc.py
 ```